surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 > **Note :** SQL runner can fetch a maximum limit of 5000 records only.

+## Find
-To view a specific value from the data retrieved, use **Find** option available in the field column header drop-down list.
+To view a specific value from the data retrieved, select **Find** option available in the field header drop-down list.

+## Group

-    -  To group the data retrieved click on **Group** option available in drop down list of column header similarly, or else,
+ To apply group the data retrieved click on **Group** option available in drop down list of column header similarly, or else,

 **You can directly group it by writing following code in sql command this way;**